Call for Help

 Approximately 31% of college aged men report they have experienced depression.
-In support of Men’s Mental Health Month in November, UHS Mental Health Services hosts two events for men to engage in informal conversations about their mental wellbeing.
+In support of Men’s Mental Health Month in November, UHS Mental Health Services hosts two events for students to engage in informal conversations about their mental wellbeing.
 These events are tailored towards men and those who are hoping to learn more about supporting the men in their life.
+Events are open to all students.

 Panel Discussion